neptune-ai/neptune-client-scale/README.md

 - `key`: path to where the metadata should be stored in the run.
 - `value`: the piece of metadata to log.

 For example, `{"parameters/learning_rate": 0.001}`.
-In the field path, each forward slash `/` nests the field under a namespace.
+In the attribute path, each forward slash `/` nests the attribute under a namespace.
 Use namespaces to structure the metadata into meaningful categories.

 Any `datetime` values that don't have the `tzinfo` attribute set are assumed to be in the local timezone.